Summary: Ruxience is the second FDA-approved biosimilar version of rituximab (reference product, Rituxan) manufactured by Genentech.

 Competitor Products and Manufacturer Analysis

 Truxima was the first rituximab biosimilar to be approved by the FDA.
-This product has not yet entered the marketplace.
-Pfizer received approval for its agent Ruxience in July 2019; launch plans for this product is not yet announced.
+This product was launched in January 2020.
+Pfizer received approval for its agent Ruxience in July 2019 and entered the market in March 2020.
 Boehringer Ingelheim and Sandoz both had biosimilars of rituximab in Phase III development but made business decisions to not move forward with the products.

-Although these two biosimilars were approved for the non-autoimmune indications of the reference product Rituxan, it is not clear as to whether payers will exclude coverage for the nonapproved uses.
-However, Amgen/Allergan’s investigational biosimilar also has undergone clinical testing for rheumatoid arthritis as well as non-Hodgkins lymphoma.
+Ruxience was approved for the non-automimmune indications only.
+Truxima was approved for rheumatoid arthritis and Wegener’s granulomatosis indications in December 2019, and launched these two indications in May 2020.
+However, it is not clear as to whether payers will exclude Ruxience coverage for the nonapproved indications.
+Amgen and Allergan’s investigational biosimilar also has undergone clinical testing for rheumatoid arthritis as well as non-Hodgkins lymphoma.

 Rituximab Biosimilar(s) in Development

 |Company Name||Product Name||Brand Name||Stage of Development|

 Phase III trial completed in June 2019 for NHL